corentin-junod/DSM-Occlusion/README.md

  - **Handles large models**
    Given enough disk space, can process files of several terabytes.
  - **Ray-traced rendering**
-   Occlusion is computed using ray-tracing, simulating the real behaviour of light rays. *Currently, rays are not reflected on objects, leading to the same result as a sky-view factor*.
+   Occlusion is computed using ray-tracing, simulating the real behavior of light rays.

 <br>
 <h2 align="center">Installation</h2>

-This software requires a computer with a Nvidia graphic card and its driver installed.
+This software requires a computer with an Nvidia graphic card and its driver installed.
 Supported operating systems are Windows and Linux.

 ### Windows